Clinic Policies

 Confidentiality

-• The patient-physician relationship is important, and that includes your medical records and any information exchanged during your visit.
-While we use electronic medical records, your information is confidential and stored on secured servers, accessible only by health professionals and staff involved in your care.
-We will not discuss any matters relating to your medical visits with any other party without your consent, including family members.
-There are four situations where confidentiality can and must be broken:
+• The patient-physician relationship is built on trust, and that includes confidentiality regarding your medical records and information shared during visits.
+We use electronic medical records, stored on secured servers.
+Your information is accessible only to healthcare professionals and staff involved in your care.
+We will not share any information about your medical visits with others, including family members, without your explicit consent.
+Exceptions to confidentiality occur only in the following situations:

-• Suspicion of child abuse (<19 years of age)
+• If there is suspected child abuse (under 19 years of age)

 Recording